 The point is that the outcome for the corner stratum, the estimate for ki, is equal to the intercept of the equation.

 Exhibit 18.4 shows the calculation of the corner stratum for the impact of copays on health insurance prices.
 The first row is a corner stratum, as “young” and “female” set the gender and age variables to their lowest value of zero.
-The parameter kcopay can be estimated as 0.12, which is the difference in transformed case and control costs.
+The parameter kcopay can be estimated as 0.12, which is the difference in the transformed case and control costs.
 There are only three cases and two controls in this stratum.
 Therefore, we may feel uncomfortable relying on this stratum only.

 [INSERT EXHIBIT]